aaronbloomfield/ccc/hws/auction/index.md

 #### Auction 1

-The first one should be an auction that has ended by the time you turn in your assignment.
+The first one should be an auction that has ended by due date/time of the assignment.
 Basically, we want it to be an expired auction.
 There should be a few bids on this auction.
 You can create multiple accounts for this -- just call `personal.newAccount()` a few more times -- each account is in the `eth.accounts` list, and you will have to unlock each one with `personal.unlockAccount()`.
 To get ether into those other accounts you can:

 - Transfer ETH to that account (see the [Connecting to the private Ethereum blockchain](../ethprivate/index.html) ([md](../ethprivate/index.md)) assignment for how to do that)
-- Mine to that account (something like `miner.setEtherbase(eth.accounts[1])` -- but be sure to change it back!)
+- Mine to that account (set the mining destination account: `miner.setEtherbase(eth.accounts[1])` -- but be sure to change it back!)

 You can also get classmates to bid on your auction.
 This auction will use the first of your (three) NFTs.
 The contract address for your NFTmanager will be submitted as part of the task 2 requirements, above.
-You must also submit the auction ID for this auction.
+You must also submit the auction ID for this auction as well as the NFT token ID.

 You *SHOULD* call `closeAuction()` on this auction.

 #### Auction 2

 The second auction should end *two weeks* after the assignment is due.
 Just get it on the day two weeks later -- we don't really care about the time, as long as the date is 14 days after the assignment due date.
 Basically, we want to see an active auction.
 This, also, should have a few bids on it.
 This auction use the second of your (three) NFTs.
 The contract address for your NFTmanager will be submitted as part of the task 2 requirements, above.
-You must also submit the auction ID for this auction.
+You must also submit the auction ID for this auction as well as the NFT token ID.

 ### Task 4: Participate in a class-wide auction manager

 We have deployed an auction manager, and the contract address for that Auctioneer contract is on the Collab landing page.
 As above, you can perform these calls through Remix (via calling an external contract, as described in the [dApp introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment) or through geth calls (as described in the [Solidity slide set](../../slides/solidity.html#/)).

 You should use the third of your (three) NFTs.
 You must use ***YOUR*** NFTmanager.
 You should create an auction that ends *one week* after the due date of the assignment (again, we are looking for the day -- we don't care too much about the time of day).
-You will need to submit the transaction hash from when you call `createAuction()`, as well as the auction ID from the auction you created.
+You will need to submit the transaction hash from when you call `createAuction()`, as well as the auction ID from the auction you created as well as the NFT token ID.

 Lastly, bid on at least *three* auctions that are not your own.
 Depending on when you submit your assignment, there may not be any (or any interesting) auctions available to bid on.
 That's fine -- you don't have to have those bids completed by the time the assignment is due; you have an extra few days to place your bids.
 We are going to judge lateness on this assignment by the Gradescope submission time, and the Google form does not ask for the transaction hashes of the bids.
 We are going to check whether you bid on the auctions by looking if your `eth.coinbase` account, the address of which you will submit below, initiated bids on any one of your classmate's submitted NFT manager addresses by a few days after the due date.
+Note that you have to place the bid via Remix or geth; the course website just displays the auctions.

 **MAKE YOUR BIDS REASONABLE!!!**  If the current highest bid is 0.5 ETH, don't suddenly bid 5,000 ETH.
 Doing so is going to require others who need to bid on that NFT to have to mine a lot more ETH, which will increase the blockchain size and the difficulty, which will make it harder for everybody else in the class.
 This will make me very cranky.
 Any successive bid should be no more than about 1 ETH more than the previous bid.